-Our main area of research is the bacterial cytoskeleton.
-We have been involved in showing that prokaryotes contain both actin and tubulin-like proteins that polymerise in vivo and in vitro into filaments similar to their counterparts in eukaryotes.
+Our main area of research is the bacterial cytoskeleton and its roles in bacterial morphogenesis and cell division.
+In the past, we have been involved in showing that prokaryotes contain both actin and tubulin-like proteins that polymerise into filaments similar to their counterparts in eukaryotes.

-In order to understand these systems and their mechanisms, we investigate at the level of cells with fluorescence light microscopy and electron cryotomography, at the level of molecules with electron cryomicroscopy and we use X-ray crystallography in order to image atoms.
+In order to understand these systems and their mechanisms, in vitro and in vivo, we investigate at the level of cells with fluorescence light microscopy and electron cryo-tomography, and at the level of molecules with X-ray crystallography and electron cryo-microscopy.

 - Bharat, T.A.M., Murshudov, G.N., Sachse, C. and Löwe, J. (2015)